dakrone/integrity-cap-notifier/README.markdown

 Setup Instructions
 ==================

-Just install this gem via `sudo gem install integrity-email` and then in your Rackup (ie, `config.ru`) file:
+Just install this gem via `sudo gem install dakrone-integrity-cap-notifier` and then in your Rackup (ie, `config.ru`) file:

     require "rubygems"